melontini/andromeda-wiki/docs/misc/README.md

 #### 1. Using `fabric.mod.json`.

-This might be the easiest method as you don't even need to import Andromeda.
+This is probably the easiest way, since you don't even need to import Andromeda.
 Please note that only booleans and the special objects are supported.

 In your `custom` block you can define Andromeda configs.
 The recommended way is to define a feature as an object with conditions.
 You must specify `value` and all the other conditions are optional.